 - Cured meats and cheeses – Highlight some of the best local products by creating a Spanish snack board!

 As previously mentioned, many of the most traditional Spanish holidays are religious in nature.
-On the regional and local level, they often honor particular saints who are associated with certain cities, towns, seasons, or concepts.
+On the regional and local level, they often honor particular saints who represent certain cities, towns, seasons, or concepts.

 There are literally dozens of other festivos in honor of various saints, from San Fermín in Pamplona (famous for the running of the bulls) to Sant Jordi in Catalonia (a celebration of love and literature).
 But they all have a couple of things in common: a spirited, festive atmosphere and delicious foods to devour!